 Tutanota uses industry-standard end-to-end encryption algorithms for email and other user data.
 All data is encrypted at rest and only decrypted in your browser or email client.
 Because it does not use PGP encryption, Tutanota also encrypts the subject line of messages.
 This is a noteworthy difference from some other secure email services, as we discussed in the ProtonMail review.

 Additional interesting features of Tutanota include:

-- Anonymous signup process doesn’t require you to give them a phone number or other personally identifiable information.
+- Anonymous signup process does not require you to give them a phone number or other personally identifiable information.

 - Open source code, including apps.

-- Desktop clients for Windows, Mac OS, and Linux (beta).
+- Web app and desktop apps for Windows, Mac OS, and Linux.

-- Premium accounts with a range of additional benefits, including a brandable Business account.
+- Premium accounts with a range of additional benefits, including a Whitelabel (brandable) Business account.

 - The ability to send encrypted emails to non-Tutanota users.

-- Whitelabel and Secure Connect support in paid plans for additional fee.
+- Whitelabel and Secure Connect are supported in paid plans for an additional fee.